-PR Associates developed a list of top-tier national and international business and industry media and began pitching media months in advance, with a personal invitation to the DGF.
-Follow up calls were made a few weeks later and in the weeks leading up to the event.
+We developed a list of top-tier national and international business and industry media and began pitching media months in advance, with a personal invitation to the DGF.
+Follow-up calls were made a few weeks later and in the weeks leading up to the event.

-PR Associates worked with media in advance of the event to support interview requests and story development, and worked with communication and public relations representatives for participating companies.
+We worked with media in advance of the event to support interview requests and story development and worked with communication and public relations representatives for participating companies.
 PR Associates was onsite during the event, managing the media room, facilitating media interview requests, and providing media kits and other information to support stories.

-The majority of the stories focused on the presentations the major companies made or the keynote speakers did, profiling the message, and all referenced the Denver Gold Forum.
 Other story focus areas included the price of gold and challenges facing the industry and its outlook, including the potential for mergers and acquisitions.
 Dow Jones Newswire (Wall Street Journal) did pre-and post-event stories.
 Mineweb also did an event recap story that praised the caliber of the conference.
 There were a few news sites that promoted the event.
-Most of the stories were re-published on other sites, and some translated into other languages (German, Korean and/or Chinese, and Spanish).
+Most of the stories were re-published on other sites, and some were translated into other languages (German, Korean and/or Chinese, and Spanish).

 Many stories included links to the webcasts.
-Stories also appeared on such news sites as Business News Americas, NASDAQ, Economic Times and Middle East North Africa Financial Network.
+Stories also appeared on such news sites as Business News Americas, NASDAQ, Economic Times, and the Middle East North Africa Financial Network.

 Social media was used quite actively.
 There were more than 120 tweets, which included companies promoting their own speaker messages, and several media outlets.

 We create stories, communications, and experiences that engage audiences, captures imaginations, shift mindsets, and move markets.